chuckzike/zero_day/0x00-vagrant/README.md

-this is the vagrant directory
+This is the vagrant directory